thielicious/swIMG.js/README.md

 » [jQuery v3.10+]()

-Optionally, the additional PlugIn jgestures for mobile control can be embedded into the DOM.
+Optionally, the additional PlugIn **jgestures** for mobile control can be embedded into the DOM.
 There is no configuration needed.
 This PlugIn is not required - once jgestures is detected it will be applied immediately for default mobile control.
 Click to download:

 » [jgestures v0.90.1]()

-Choose swIMG.js at the download section:
+Click **swIMG.js** below and download/link/clone/git the API

 » [swIMG.js]()

-For an overview of all versions and bug fixes please check the CHANGELOG.
+For an overview of all versions and bug fixes please check the [Changelog]().

 **1\.** Once all necessary files have been downloaded, simply embed these in your <head> element of your page.